 Today Jan Marquart is my special guest author!
 She has penned eight books, including Echoes from the Womb, about resolving mother-daughter conflicts, complete with writing prompts, and The Mindful Writer.
-She is currently enjoying a successful book tour with literary publicist Stephanie Barko in conjunction with the publication of her latest work, Voices From the Land.

 Voices From the Land is a historical novel set in 1860 that relates the story of a small group of people and their indefatigable determination to establish a new town in the days leading up to and following President Abraham Lincoln’s Emancipation Proclamation that freed most slaves.
 The vicious hate sometimes exhibited in an unsettled and lawless new land is juxtaposed against stories of compassion and community.
 Despite incidents of violence and mayhem, the residents of the new town’s spirits ensures their survival.

 The Genesis of Voices From the Land

 In 2005, I moved to Lamy, New Mexico, and bought an adobe home that sat on five acres.
 I had become sick from mold and chemical poisoning and needed a place away from people in order to heal — a clean and natural environment away from toxins.
 The area was quite beautiful everywhere I looked.
 In one direction I could see the Santa Fe Mountains and in another direction I could see the Sangre de Cristo Mountains.
 Walking around the hundred-year-old pinon and juniper trees, this property exuded such a strong energy that it felt as if the trees were speaking.
 Of all the places I’ve ever lived, this land was not only a completely different experience, but I could feel myself connecting to the oneness of the planet that I’ve heard others speak about in the past.
 I felt myself starting to heal and the stillness in the land allowed me to go deeper within than I’d ever thought possible.